 There is more to Paul Quinn College than meets the eye.
 Paul Quinn is "America's greatest higher education transformation story," says President Michael J. Sorrell, Esq. (known most affectionately to the Quinnite Nation as "Prez").
-From the WE Over Me Farm to the changing student population to the code of servant leadership, Paul Quinn has earned local and national acclaim for its aggressive efforts to deliver a valuable higher education experience to its students.
+From the WE Over Me Farm to impactful academic programs, Paul Quinn has earned local and national acclaim for its renaissance.

 Paul Quinn's institutional ethos is WE Over Me; and students, faculty, and staff are guided by the Four Ls of Quinnite Leadership--